Powder keg of Europe

 The powder keg of Europe or Balkan powder keg was the Balkans in the early part of the 20th century preceding World War I. There were many overlapping claims to territories and spheres of influence between the major European powers such as the Russian Empire, the Austro-Hungarian Empire, the German Empire and, to a lesser degree, the Ottoman Empire, the United Kingdom and the Kingdom of Italy.

 In addition to the imperialistic ambitions and interests in this region, there was a growth in nationalism with the indigenous peoples of this region leading to the formation of the independent states of Greece, Serbia, Montenegro, Bulgaria, Romania and Albania.

+These tensions had boiled over during the decades long diplomatic crisis in the Balkans: starting with the Macedonian Struggle, the Balkan Wars, and then the 1914 Greco-Turkish war scare, though the Great Powers ruled out military intervention with the region until the assassination of Franz Ferdinand.

 Background

 Irredentism in the Balkans and the Great Powers

 Within these nations, there were movements to create "greater" nations, which is to enlarge the boundaries of the state beyond those areas where the national ethnic group was in the majority (irredentism).
 This led to conflict between the newly independent nations and the empire from which they split, the Ottoman Empire.
 Additionally, it led to differences between the Balkan nations who wished to gain territory at the expense of their neighbors.
 Both the conflict with the Ottoman Empire and between the Balkan nations led to the Balkan Wars in 1912–13.

 In a different vein, the ideology of Pan-Slavism in Balkans gained popularity; the movement built around it in the region sought to unite all of the Slavs of the Balkans into one nation, Yugoslavia.
 This, however, would require the union of several Balkan states and territory which was part of Austria-Hungary.
 For this reason, Pan-Slavism was strongly opposed by Austria-Hungary, while it was supported by Russia which viewed itself as leader of all Slavic nations.

 To complicate matters, in the years preceding World War I, there existed a tangle of Great Power alliances, both formal and informal, public and secret.
 Following the Napoleonic Wars there had existed a "balance of power" to, in theory, prevent major wars.
 This theory held that opposing combinations of powers in Europe would be evenly matched entailing that any general war would be far too costly for any nation to risk entering.
 This system began to fall apart as the Ottoman Empire which had been seen as a check on Russian power began to crumble, and as Germany, which had been a loose confederation of minor states, was united into a major power.
 Not only did these changes lead to a realignment of power, but of interests as well.